LAND TRUST GRANT FUND PROGRAM

 We recognize there are a plethora of ways to advance the goals of this program, so we are not limiting the use of these funds in your organization’s pursuit of these goals.

-If successful, how would SMCC like us to acknowledge the grant?
+If successful, how would Momentum Conservation like us to acknowledge the grant?

-As a partner in your efforts, SMCC is pleased to be acknowledged in any communication materials related to the grant activity.
+As a partner in your efforts, Momentum is pleased to be acknowledged in any communication materials related to the grant activity.
 Please refer to your award letter containing more information.

 What are the reporting requirements if my organization receives a grant?